jmwind/jmwind.dev/src/content/blog/platform-investments.md

 publishDate: 2023-01-08T00:00:00Z
 title: Platform Investments
 description: How much of your r&d spend should be focused on platform work?
 excerpt: Build a tech investment system that reinforces itself.
-While it's controversial why I suggest you spend 50% of your r&d budget on your platform.
+While it's controversial, I suggest you spend 50% of your r&d budget on your platform.
 nextpost: layerinitis
 ---

+Once a company crosses the threshold of product market fit, your company won't die of starvation but will die of indigestion.
+Deciding where you invest is the hardest part of your job.

 Another common question I’m answering working with scaling tech companies is…